GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  The key passage that amply deals with this matter is Philippians 2:5-8:

- “5. . .
-Christ Jesus, 6 who, though he was in the form of God, did not count equality with God a thing to be grasped, 7 but emptied [kenosis], himself, by taking the form of a servant, being born in the likeness of men.
+ “5…Christ Jesus, 6 who, though he was in the form of God, did not count equality with God a thing to be grasped, 7 but emptied [kenosis], himself, by taking the form of a servant, being born in the likeness of men.
 8 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.”

 1. Christ’s emptying of himself—kenosis in Greek—at his incarnation involves two things.

 a.
-First, it involves “condescension seen in his . . . leaving heaven’s glory to take a human nature” (Wilkins, 51).
+First, it involves “condescension seen in his …leaving heaven’s glory to take a human nature” (Wilkins, 51).

 b.
 Second, it also involves “humiliation seen in his life of suffering leading to and including the cross” (ibid.)